Last updated in January 2015

 The lively school and youth exchange between the two countries has been institutionalised since the 1970s.
 It is organised under the auspices of Germany’s Federal Ministry of Family Affairs, Senior Citizens, Women and Youth and Japan’s Ministry of Education, Culture, Sports, Science and Technology (nearly 10,000 young people have taken part in the Junior Sports Club Simultaneous Exchange since 1974) by the Japanese-German and German-Japanese societies as part of the town twinning arrangements and in cooperation with the Japanese-German Center Berlin (the Mercedes-Benz-funded Takenoko Fund for German-Japanese Student Exchange and the Robert Bosch Foundation-funded Young Leaders Forum).

 German films and the regularly held German Film Festival, which is organised by the Goethe Institute in Tokyo, are highly popular.
 The European Film Festival also regularly features a German film.
-This year’s German contribution was the impressive “Germany From Above”, which was specially subtitled for the Japanese audience, with which it proved a great favourite.
+This year’s German contribution was the impressive “Quellen des Lebens” (Roots of Life), which was specially subtitled for the Japanese audience.
 Japan is the world’s second largest film market and offers great opportunities for exporting German films.
 Film festivals in Germany include the Japanese Film Festival Nippon Connection, which is held in Frankfurt am Main.
 Since 2000, this annual festival has been organised by the non-profit association Nippon Connection e.V.
-A Berlinale in Sendai – the result of cooperation between the city of Sendai and the Berlinale organisers – was held for the first time in 2013.
-The festival, which focuses on films aimed at young people, is to be further developed and made an annual event.
+The festival is well on the way to establishing itself as an annual event.